erotronik/pulsemote/README.md

 not connected to any other client at the time.
 Make sure you've connected to the right box!

-* The current code just has one mode, a copy of the apps "breath", and you can turn it on and off or set it to a random on/off mode.
+* The current code has two modes, a copy of the apps "breath", and a custom "waves" mode.
+You can turn it on and off or set it to a random on/off mode.
 More in the future.

 ## Instructions for use